CAFAudit/audit-service/docs/en-us/Getting-Started.md

 #### Verification Instructions

-Every time a new tenant is added, a new row is inserted into the `TenantApplications` table under the `AuditManagement` schema, the following figure illustrates this:
+Every time a new tenant is added, a new row is inserted into the `TenantApplications` table under the `AuditManagement` schema.
+The following figure illustrates this:

 ![Audit Management Tenant Applications Table With Tenant ID](images/AuditManagementTenantApplicationsWithTenantApplication.png)

-A new tenant specific database schema is then created for the tenant in the Vertica database which comprise a number of tables.
+A new tenant specific database schema is then created for the tenant in the Vertica database which comprises of a number of tables.
 See [Auditing Database Tables](https://github.hpe.com/caf/caf-audit-management-service-container/blob/develop/documentation/auditing-database-tables.md).
-If the client-side auditing library has sent audit events messages for this tenant through to the Kafka messaging service, this audit event data should start to arrive in the application specific audit events table under the tenant specific schema created as part of the add tenant web service call.
+If the client-side auditing library has sent audit events for this tenant through to the Kafka messaging service, this audit event data should start to arrive in the application specific audit events table under the tenant specific schema created as part of the add tenant web service call.

 The following figure shows an `account_1` schema with an `AuditSampleApp` table and the columns for audit event data for the application: